Tucson Lawyer Skilled in Resolving Spousal Maintenance Issues

 - Pendente lite — This type of maintenance is paid to help one spouse avoid financial hardship while the divorce is ongoing.

-- Temporary alimony — Once the divorce is final, the just may direct one spouse to pay the other a lump sum or a series of monthly payments for a specific time, such as to give the receiving spouse time to find gainful employment or the education needed to obtain a job.
+- Temporary alimony — Once the divorce is final, the Judge may direct one spouse to pay the other a lump sum or a series of monthly payments for a specific time, such as to give the receiving spouse time to find gainful employment or the education needed to obtain a job.

 - Permanent alimony — Though increasingly rare, permanent alimony may be granted in divorces following marriages of long duration, or when a spouse’s advanced age or disability may significantly hamper their ability to earn a living.